Entamoeba polecki: Morphology

-Transmission & life cycle
+Transmission and life cycle

 There are two stages in the life cycle of E. polecki.
 The first is as a trophozoite, a vegetative stage that cannot survive in the environment.
 The second is a cyst, where transmission of parasite is possible and provides protection to harsh external environments.
 Cysts are infective when ingested by another organism.
 The cystic form of this protozoan has a diameter as small as 9.5 μm and as large as 17.5 μm.
 Morphologically, E. polecki is extremely similar to Entamoeba histolytica and Entamoeba hartmanni.

 Transmission follows a fecal-oral route.
 Infected feces with mature cysts are ingested where the cyst matures to the trophozoite in the gastrointestinal tract of the host.
 It is considered to be a zoonotic parasite, as close contact with infected swine have been reported to be the cause of E. polecki infections in humans.
 Transmission to humans from consumption of pork is unlikely.
 Recent studies suggest that different subspecies infect non-human primates and pigs, and close inhabitation between the two do not coincide with transmission.